Pnickolas1/udacicards/README.md

 # React Native & Expo
 * Expo Development
 This repo was developed utilizing Expo development tools for React Native.
 See link below.
-To run app you will need to install CLI tools:
+To run app you will need to install EXPO CLI tools:

 * Expo Development
 https://expo.io/